-Chris works closely with his clients that include universities, start-ups and multinational companies to ensure that their innovation is captured, turned into valuable assets and their commercial interests protected.
+As a Chartered UK and European Patent Attorney, Chris works with his clients to ensure that their innovation is captured, turned into valuable assets and their commercial interests protected.
+Day-to-day Chris handles cases in fields including industrial chemistry, pharmaceuticals and healthcare, involving technologies such as new synthetic polymers, catalysts and active pharmaceutical ingredients.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.